 1. Paragraph 12.
 Proposed densities, scale of development and form of housing should be appropriate for the site context.
 Impacts on scenic views, and views and solar access for adjacent properties should be minimized.
 The rezoning pushes all development to the south end of the property and results in a density increase of 65% over the current zoning.
 To achieve this in a way consistent with Firesmart principles, there is no doubt that significant clear cutting will need to occur to allow this density in such a small area.
-The developer, for the view of the views from all areas around the lake.
+The developer, took no care in maintaining any green space in his Baxter Creek development.
+This development will significantly impact the views from all areas around the lake.
 The market rental units are completely out of character with the adjacent properties as there are no other market rentals on the west side of the lake and are mainly single-family homes.
 The lot to the north of this property is also zoned for single family homes (RSE1).
 Hopefully the council would not consider turning that lot also bordering the Lake into market condos for the right price.
 In addition, the location of the proposed development entirely at the south end, provides very limited green separation from our Strata.
 This once again is inconsistent with how our Strata has been developed and in particular has a direct and substantial impact on some owners of the Residences at Nita Lake and the Nita Lake Estates by providing limited or no green space between the properties and no noise barrier.